-SWAT Archaeology has been commissioned by Torran Projects Ltd.to prepare an Archaeological Desk-Based Assessment in Advance of the Proposed Development Land potential heritage resource within the site and the surrounding area, and to assess the likely impacts of the development proposals on this resource.
+SWAT Archaeology has been commissioned by Torran Projects Ltd to prepare an Archaeological Desk-Based Assessment in Advance of the Proposed Development Land North of Preston Nursery Garden Centre, The Street, Preston, Canterbury, Kent CT3 1ED.

+This Desk Based Assessment is intended to explore and disseminate the known and potential heritage resource within the site and the surrounding area, and to assess the likely impacts of the development proposals on this resource.
 Based on this data the potential for archaeological sites either on or in the near vicinity of the proposed development can be summarized as:

-South-East of Preston Nursery Garden Centre, The Street, Preston, Canterbury, Kent CT3 1ED.

-This Desk Based Assessment is intended to explore and disseminate the known and

-Prehistoric: high
+- Prehistoric: high

-Iron Age: high
+- Iron Age: high

-Roman: high
+- Roman: high

-Anglo-Saxon: low
+- Anglo-Saxon: low

-Medieval: low
+- Medieval: low

-Post-Medieval: low
+- Post-Medieval: low

-Modern: low
+- Modern: low

 Preston is a small village in the valley of the Little Stour located 10 miles east of Canterbury.
-The site is located on land belonging to Preston Nursery situated behind houses on the eastern side of The Street in Preston and south of Preston Nursery.
-The site was previously used by Preston Nursery as a nursery for young trees.
+The site is located on land belonging to Preston Nursery.
+The site was previously used as agricultural land until its use in the second half of the 20th century by Preston Nursery as a garden nursery, car parking and growing area, parts of which contained greenhouses.

 The are no HER records within the PDA.
-However, the PDA lies within an area of high archaeological interest being part of a wider landscape with numerous cropmarks of ring ditches, enclosures and occupational activity found dating from the Bronze Age through to the Roman period, especially within circa 200m south and east of the PDA.
-It is not known whether these occupational areas extend into the PDA.
+However, the PDA lies within an area of high archaeological interest being part of a wider landscape with numerous cropmarks of ring ditches, enclosures and occupational activity found dating from the Bronze Age through to the Roman period.

-The use of the PDA as a tree nursery is likely to have caused a medium impact on any potential archaeology due to truncation caused by tree roots.
+The use of the PDA is likely to have caused a low/medium impact on any potential archaeology due.
 The proposed residential dwellings for foundations and services will cause a high impact upon any potential archaeology.
 The need for, scale, scope, and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities, but it is recommended for there to be an evaluation subject to a planning condition.
-In addition, further consideration may be required for preservation in situ
+In addition, further consideration may be required for preservation in situ.